jeffpaul/wordpress-activitypub/docs/translations.md

 ## How does GlotPress work?

-You can find detailed GlotPress documentation on [this page](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/).
+You can find detailed GlotPress documentation in [the WordPress Polyglots Handbook](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/).

 ## I want to change translations locally.
 Where can I download the .PO file for my language?